yokolet/new-note/algo/strings/2022-09-23-text-justification.md

 - Array
 date: 2022-09-23 15:10 +0900
 ---
-## Introduction
-Since this problem asks to create a fully justified result, actual simulation should be done.
-When and how to add spaces in-between or right end are the point we should consider.

 ## Problem Description
 > Given an array of strings `words` and a width `maxWidth`, format the text such that each line has